 Scoliosis is typically considered an “idiopathic” disorder, meaning there is no known cause.
 Genetics certainly play a part, and babies born with the signs of scoliosis are “congenital” cases, but the root cause is still unknown.
 In general, there are two types of scoliosis: “structural” and “non-structural” scoliosis.

 - Structural scoliosis refers to a curve in the spine that is irreversibly rigid.

-- Nonstructural scoliosis refers to scoliosis that are secondary to other problems, like uneven height of the legs, muscular dystrophy, and more.
+- Nonstructural scoliosis refers to scoliosis that is secondary to other problems, like the uneven length of the legs, muscular dystrophy, and more.

 In scoliosis treatments, your physician will first seek to understand if your scoliosis is due to an underlying cause, and if that cause can be fixed.
 Non-invasive measures like bracing may be attempted, but some cases will require corrective, or pain-relieving, surgery.

 Treatments and Procedures for Scoliosis

 Treatment and procedure options for Scoliosis range from conservative options like injections to more intensive procedures like spinal fusions.

 Conservative treatment options include nerve root blocks and steroid injections.
 These are designed to provide temporary relief (up to one year), and you may elect to have the procedure done multiple times.
 Other conservative strategies may include the placement of a spinal cord stimulator–or STIM–which is designed not to correct the underlying degeneration, but to lessen the pain the condition causes.

 Decompression–including North American Spine’s unique IntelliSpine™ procedure–may be used for cases in which the structural integrity of the vertebrae or spinal cord is not threatened.
 These procedures concentrate on freeing entrapped nerves, typically be enlarging the space through which nerves pass.
 Depending on the demands of the procedure and your unique physiology, a special surgical laser may be used.